 Back in the day, people didn't know that lead was so dangerous, so they painted the interiors of most homes with lead-based paints and put in lead plumbing.
 Luckily, around 1978, it became illegal to do this, but many older homes still have lead-based paints in their interiors.

 Kids chew on things.
 They gnaw on baseboards, walls, anything they can get into their mouths.
-If your house is filled with lead paints, that lead will get into your children’s systems, and they’ll get sick.
-If you have lead-based paints in your house, you need to get them out, and if you’re repainting or renovating a house with lead-based paints, you need to protect yourself from lead particulates with a respirator, like our Asbestos and Lead Dust Respirator.
-Lead contaminants don’t even need to be breathed in to be harmful!
-For full body protection, use our Lead and Asbestos Removal Pro Kit.
+If your house is filled with lead paints, that lead will get into your children's systems, and they'll get sick.
+If you have lead-based paints in your house, you need to get them out, and if you're repainting or renovating a house with lead-based paints, you need to protect yourself from lead particulates with a respirator, like our and 3M P100 Particulate Filters.
+Lead contaminants don't even need to be breathed in to be harmful!
+For full body protection, add our DuPont Tyvek 400 Disposable Hazmat Coverall Suit.

 The most important thing is to find out if there's dangerous lead in your house.
 If you're buying or leasing a home built before 1978, landlords and sellers are required by law to disclose any known information on lead or lead-based paint hazards in the home.
 But sometimes they might not know, and when your health and your family's health are at stake it's best to check yourself.

 Of course, the most reliable way to do this is to have a certified lead-based paint professional come in to test your home for you.
 You can contact the National Lead Information Center for help in finding a certified professional near you.

 You might just want to do it on your own, though, and there are a number of home lead testing kits available.
 This isn't a thing you want to leave up to chance.
 You need to know for certain that this kit is reliable.
 You don't want to overlook a serious danger.